nabto/edge-device-webrtc/README.md

 Additionally, the RTSP client supports both Basic and Digest authentication.
 These features can be disabled with the CMake options `-DRTSP_HAS_BASIC_AUTH=OFF` and `-DRTSP_HAS_DIGEST_AUTH=OFF`.

-### Building without `vcpkg`

-Vcpkg is great when used to build standard software for common platforms such as Windows, Linux, Mac, iOS and Android.
-The usage of `vcpkg` can be disabled when invoking cmake by setting `NABTO_WEBRTC_USE_VCPKG` e.g. `cmake -DNABTO_WEBRTC_USE_VCPKG=OFF ...`.
-When `vcpkg` is disabled it is up to the builder to provide the needed libraries such as openssl, curl and boost test.
-The libraries needed depends on which configurations of the software is being built.
-See below for how to disable specific features - if a feature is not needed, you may skip some dependencies.

-There is an example in the folder `cross_build/aarch64` which compiles all the dependencies manually.

 ### Building without tests